Neck Pain Treatment Services

 Interventional procedures are minimally invasive treatments for neck pain that are a step between conservative methods and surgery.
 They do involve direct and physical treatment in the spine but do not involve large incisions or invasive procedures.

-For a consultation about our Miami neck pain treatments, call iRISE Spine and Joint at (888) 966-9750 today.
+For a consultation about our neck pain treatments, call iRISE Spine and Joint at (888) 966-9750 today.

 Examples of Interventional Procedures for Neck Pain